 This webinar will help forensic radiographers understand more about forensic anthropology and forensic archaeology, explain some of the techniques used and discuss how imaging is playing a role in these fields.
 IAFR introduces their wonderful speaker Donna macGregor, who has a wealth of experience in the field of archaeology and anthropology and will share her work and experiences with us.

-On the 28 July 8pm AEST IAFR presents Donna MacGregor – Forensic Anthropology in the Field.
+On 28 July 7.30pm AEST IAFR presents Donna MacGregor – Forensic Anthropology in the Field.

 Donna is a lecturer in forensic science and anatomy, with a background as a forensic anthropologist in the Australian Army Reserves and also worked for the Queensland Police force as a crime scene investigator.